GeekyHacks/My-Personal-Portfolio/Styling_Notes.md

   to avoid those rules being canceled out
 - you use :focus styling proprety for keyboard accessibility
 - use the tabindex:"0" attribute for the element you want to start the tab interaction with
+- to style injected code by javascript use className to class that code and use classname for styling